Bootloader

 Note

-ARDEP v2.0.0 and later: The UDS firmware loader is the default boot logic.
-You can build any application with sysbuild and it will automatically include the UDS firmware loader.
+All ARDEP boards (v1 and v2): The unified firmware loader is now the default boot logic for all board versions.
+You can build any application with sysbuild and it will automatically include the firmware loader with support for both UDS DFU and USB DFU.

-For applications that require firmware updates over UDS (Unified Diagnostic Services), a UDS Firmware Loader is provided which can be built using sysbuild.
+For applications that require firmware updates over UDS (Unified Diagnostic Services) or USB DFU, a Firmware Loader is provided which can be built using sysbuild.

 It is not recommended to build the firmware loader independently as the bootloader needs configuration options to handle the firmware loader correctly.